nandomaciel/IMD0905_datascience_one/README.md

 	- Use boolean operators to combine boolean comparisons to perform more complex analysis
 	- Use index labels to align data
 	- Use aggregation to perform advanced analysis using loops
+- Lesson #11
+	- Reading CSV files with encodings
+	- Cleaning column names
+	- Converting a string column to numeric
+	- Extracting Values from the start/end of strings
+	- Correcting bad values
+	- Dropping missing values